Click photos to enlarge.

 Rugged yet lightweight 5-spoke mag wheels front and rear.
 The wheels utilize hollow “spokes” to reduce unsprung weight for superior handling.
 Front rim size is a MT3.50 x 17 while the rear is MT6.00 x17.

-New design 18 litre fuel tank provides excellent knee grip for hard braking and great rider manoeuvrability.
+18 litre fuel tank provides excellent knee grip for hard braking and great rider manoeuvrability.
 The elongated shape helps to centralize mass and reduces the variance in riding feel as the fuel load (weight) changes.

-New adjustable footrests can be raised 15mm upward and 3mm backward if desired.
+Adjustable footrests can be raised 15mm upward and 3mm backward if desired.

 Immobilizer ignition system is designed to reduce the possibility of “ride away” theft.
 This system must recognize the “coded ignition key” in order for the unit to start.
 If the immobilizer ignition does not recognize the key (or a thief’s screwdriver or other type of “jimmy tool”) the bike will not start even if the ignition is turned or forced into the on position.
 If the system does not recognize the coded chip in the ignition key, it will not allow the ignition system, fuel pump or starter motor to function.